 What is the Audiological Services Program?

-If a student exhibits any of the following, a Comprehensive Educational Audiological Evaluation is advised.
+If a student exhibits any of the following, we recommend a Comprehensive Educational Audiological Evaluation.

-- Failed a hearing screening or is is untestable per IDPH guidelines
+- Failed a hearing screening or is untestable per IDPH guidelines

 - Chronic ear infections or disorder